23/06/2025 to 26/06/2025

 graded jaggery -20 gm

-Elachi – 1 gm
+Elahi – 1 gm

-Mr. Dixit sir told me dont make a bar during trial just make a small ball for observe texture and binding so I make a small ball from these batter .
+Mr. Dixit sir told me don’t make a bar during trial just make a small ball for observe texture and binding so I make a small ball from these batter .

 B. One using date paste as a binder

-For these trial i am using following ingredients
+For these trial I am using following ingredients

 Sprouted moong flour – 12 gm

-Yoghrt + bhunna channa powder- 12 gm
+Yoghurt + bhuna Chana powder- 12 gm

-rosted panuts – 8 gm
+rosted peanuts – 8 gm

 Pumpkin seed – 4 gm

-graded jaggery -13 gm
+Date paste -13 gm

 Essence – 1 drop